 Finally, I chose to use homemade walnut ketchup in place of Maria’s soy sauce and balsamic vinegar.
 It works really well.
 I realize you probably don’t have any walnut ketchup kicking around, but Worcestershire sauce will get you close.

 This is a worthy vegetarian dinner, but I designed it as a side dish for simply cooked duck breasts or venison backstrap.
-Either way, it’s just good.
+Either way, it’s just damn good.

 - 1 cup wild rice